Holographic complexity of Born-Infeld black holes: Dyonic black holes of Einstein-Maxwell gravity

 \section{Dyonic black holes of Einstein-Maxwell gravity}

-As a comparison with the BI black holes in the next two sections, in this section we study action growth of dyonic black holes in Einstein-Maxwell gravity in general dimensions.
-The action of Einstein-Maxwell theory reads
+In order to make a comparison between action growth of BI black holes and that of black holes in Einstein-Maxwell gravity, we first study dyonic black holes in Einstein-Maxwell gravity in this section.
+The action of the theory reads

 After taking variations of the metric and electromagnetic field, the field equations are given by

 We take the metric and field strength ansatz for AdS planar black holes in $d=2n+2$ dimensions as

 Solving equations of motion (e.o.m.) of the Maxwell field (\ref{eommax}) we obtain